DpkTewatia/dpktewatia/README.md

 ## 👨‍💻 About Me

 I'm a DevOps Engineer and Cloud Security Expert at MCN Solutions, passionate about building and securing scalable infrastructure.
-As a Product Owner at C# Corner, I help drive technical innovation and community engagement.
+As a Program Manager at CSharp Inc., I help drive technical innovation and community engagement.

 - 🔭 Currently working on cloud-native security solutions
 - 🌱 Always learning about the latest in DevOps and Cloud Security